Lucas-C/dotfiles_and_notes/misc/Algos_DS_Enigmas/Algo_Notes.md

 TimSort: used by Python, mix of merge sort & insertion sort, perform well on real-word data
 IntroSort: C++ std::sort, a variation over QuickSort which "degenerates" to HeapSort when the recursion goes too deep Radix / Counting sort: the best for ints
+-> cf. include/linux/radix-tree.h / lib/radix-tree.c from the linux kernel (detailed in "linux-insides")
 -> Algorithmic complexity attack, e.g. McIlroy sort killer, which build an input to make any sorting quadratic in time

 Trie / directed acyclic graph can be + efficient than binary search trees / hash tables